Gravitational potential in spherical topologies: Non-Euclidean Newtonian theory

-The approach of \cite{2009_Roukema_et_al, 2020_Barrow} is to consider the Poisson equation as a fundamental feature of a Newtonian-like theory, whatever the topology.
-In \cite{2021_Vigneron_c}, we instead constructed an NEN theory where Galilean invariance is considered to be a fundamental principle of a Newtonian-like theory no matter the topology, by using the concept of Galilean manifolds (see~\cite{1972_Kunzle}) and a minimal modification of the Newton--Cartan equations.
-We defined two NEN theories with this approach, but only one (that of Section~4.5 of \cite{2021_Vigneron_c}) turned out to be physically reasonable, and we argued that it should be considered as the `right' extension of Newton's theory for non-Euclidean topologies.
+In \cite{2022_Vigneron_b}, we instead constructed a NEN theory where Galilean invariance is considered to be a fundamental principle of a non-relativistic theory no matter the topology.
+This has been made possible by using the concept of Galilean manifolds \cite{1972_Kunzle} and a minimal modification of the Newton--Cartan equations.
+We were able to define two NEN theories with this approach, but only one (that of Sec.~5.6 in \cite{2022_Vigneron_b}) turned out to be physically reasonable, and we argued that it should be considered as the ``right'' extension of Newton's theory for non-Euclidean topologies.
 This theory solves, in particular, the two problems quoted above that were present in the proposal of \cite{2009_Roukema_et_al, 2020_Barrow}.
-The detailed construction of this theory can be found in \cite{2021_Vigneron_c}, showing, in particular, how the 3-dimensional gravitational system of equations can be obtained from the 4-dimensional spacetime system.
+The detailed construction of this theory can be found in \cite{2022_Vigneron_b}, showing, in particular, how the 3-dimensional gravitational system of equations can be obtained from the 4-dimensional modified Newton--Cartan equation.
 Thus, we adopt this gravitational system, i.e. featuring the gravitational field.
-We present its general form in Section~\ref{sec:NEN_grav_gene} and the specific form used for calculations in the current paper in Section~\ref{sec:NEN_grav_simp}.
+We present its general form in Sec.~\ref{sec:NEN_grav_gene} and the specific form used for calculations in the current paper in Sec.~\ref{sec:NEN_grav_simp}.